JonnyBurger/okreddit/README.md

 ## Add more commands

-It isn't hard to add any more commands
+It isn't hard to add any more commands, feel free to send pull requests!